BrianHHill/Fight-COVID-19/README.md

-# COVIDCrisisHack
+# Fight-COVID-19

 As COVID-19 starts to gain traction and deliver epidemiological impact globally, there is an ongoing need to marshall resources and develop tactical responses to the impact points of this global pandemic.

-Originating from the event hosts 2020 eLife Sciences open-leadership program and mentor discussions, the COVIDCrisisHack is a virtual hackathon for online communities to gather around and lean-into to help develop tech-augmented responses to the unfolding crisis.
+Originating from the event hosts 2020 eLife Sciences open-leadership program and mentor discussions, the Fight-COVID-19 is a virtual hackathon for online communities to gather around and lean-into to help develop tech-augmented responses to the unfolding crisis.

 # About the Event
 We're in event concept development mode at the moment, engaging with groups like Medical Engineering and Innovation schools, LifeSciences programs and event production peers to help shape the event for you to participate in shortly.